Learn the Truth Regarding Miniature Pomeranians

 - Basic commands like sit, stay, go, shake-hand, etc.

 Miniature Pomeranians are moderate shedders and have a luxurious and soft double coat.
 You can still expect to find a lot of hair around the home.

 Grooming your Miniature Pomeranian is a great way to bond with your dog.
 Here are some grooming tips and techniques for your dog:

-- Brushing: The coat of Miniature Pomeranian will tangle underneath if it is not combed at least twice a week.
+- Brushing: The coat of the Miniature Pomeranian will tangle underneath if it is not combed at least twice a week.
 Regular brushing keeps the coat in good condition and avoids mats or tangles.

 - Bathing: Bathe your Miniature Pomeranian when necessary with a good canine shampoo.
 Frequent bathing strips the coat of oils that keep it healthy.
 Use clean and warm water, and then towel dry.